-- Appendix A sets out our international review of market power mitigation mechanisms. - Appendix B describes our electricity market model, SPARK, which was used to inform our assessment of the existing vesting regime and packages of alternative market power mitigation tools. - Appendix C presents the input assumptions used in our market modelling. - Appendix D describes the market modelling calibration process and presents the calibration outputs. - Appendix E includes the quantitative analysis that underpins our recommendations, describing the methodology used and presenting the results for each of the market power mitigation tools.
+- Appendix B describes our electricity market model, SPARK, which was used to inform our assessment of the existing vesting regime and packages of alternative market power mitigation tools. - Appendix C presents the input assumptions used in our market modelling. - Appendix D describes the market modelling calibration process and presents the calibration outputs. - Appendix E includes the quantitative analysis that underpins our recommendations, describing the methodology used and presenting the results for each of the market power mitigation tools.